Crowns

 A dental crown (also known as a 'tooth cap' or 'dental cap') is a restorative dental prosthetic which when cemented into place completely encases a tooth or dental implant up to the gum line.
 Thus, visually, the dental crown becomes the tooth's new exterior surface.

-A dental crown may be needed in the following situations:
+A dental crown may be needed in the following situations

 - To protect a weak or decayed tooth from breaking, or to hold together parts of a cracked tooth